God’s Original Design For Us

 Jesus also emphasizes that staying connected to Him will fill our hearts with joy—the same joy that He Himself experiences.
 He says in John 15:9-11

 The joy that Jesus offers is not fleeting or superficial; it is deep, lasting, and full of meaning.
-It is a joy that comes from knowing we are loved by the Father, and that joy fills our hearts as we walk in His ways.
+It is a joy that comes from knowing we are loved by the Father, and that joy fills our hearts as we walk with Him.

 Jesus Calls Us Friends

-In John 15:12-15, Jesus takes the relationship even further, calling us His friends.
+In John 15:12-15, Jesus invites us into an even closer relationship with Him, calling us His friends.
 He says:

 Through His love, Jesus invites us into an intimate relationship with Him—one that is based on friendship, trust, and mutual love.
 We are no longer just His servants; we are His friends, and through that friendship, we gain access to the fullness of His joy, peace, and love.